fausecteam/ctf-gameserver/README.md

 Licensing
 ---------
-The whole gameserver is released under the MIT license.
+The whole gameserver is released under the MIT (expat) license.
 Contributions are welcome!